JoshuaNwaizu/joshuanwaizu/README.md

 I'm a lifelong learner and love to stay up to date with the latest industry trends and best practices.
 Collaboration is key for me, and I enjoy working with others to find creative solutions to technical challenges.

-If you're looking for a front-end developer who brings passion, experience, and a love for React, HTML, CSS and Ruby on Rails to the table, then I'm your guy!
+If you're looking for a front-end developer who brings passion, experience, and a love for HTML, CSS, Tailwind CSS JavaScript and TypeScript to the table, then I'm your guy!
 Let's work together and build something amazing!

 </p>